microsoft/TypeScript/doc/spec.md

 })(MessageModule);
 ```

 This example illustrates the two essential elements of the module pattern: a *module closure* and a *module* *object*.
-The module closure is a function that encapsulates the module’s implementation, in this case the variable ‘key’ and the function ‘sendMessage’.
+The module closure is a function that encapsulates the module's implementation, in this case the variable 'key' and the function 'sendMessage'.
 The module object contains the exported variables and functions of the module.
 Simple modules may create and return the module object.
-The module above takes the module object as a parameter, ‘exports’, and adds the ‘sendMessage’ property to the module object.
+The module above takes the module object as a parameter, 'exports', and adds the 'sendMessage' property to the module object.
 This *augmentation* approach simplifies dynamic loading of modules and also supports separation of module code into multiple files.

-The example assumes that an outer lexical scope defines the functions ‘generateSecretKey’ and ‘sendSecureMessage’; it also assumes that the outer scope has assigned the module object to the variable ‘MessageModule’.
+The example assumes that an outer lexical scope defines the functions 'generateSecretKey' and 'sendSecureMessage'; it also assumes that the outer scope has assigned the module object to the variable 'MessageModule'.

 TypeScript modules provide a mechanism for succinctly expressing the module pattern.
 In TypeScript, programmers can combine the module pattern with the class pattern by nesting modules and classes within an outer module.